sohrab-/resttlers/docs/HOW_TO_PLAY.md

 {
   "name": "<name of the settlement>",
   "leader": "<your name>",
-  "incantation: "<the incantation from the parchment>" }
+  "incantation": "<the incantation from the parchment>" }
 ```